New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 Once code configuration is complete, you may plug in a standard data USB-C cable into the breakout board, select the port in Arduino IDE, and select the upload button (marked by an arrow at the top).
 You should select the `Arduino Zero (Native USB Port)` as the board name.

 ## Testing
 Once the code is uploaded, you'll see the green LED pulse briefly to indicate initialization.
 The behavior of that LED is outlined [here](#led-default-behavior).
-Now you'll need to set up a receive station on either a [laptop or computer with an SDR](https://github.com/projecthorus/horusdemodlib/wiki/1.1-Horus-GUI-Reception-Guide-(Windows-Linux-OSX)), or a [Raspberry Pi board connected to an SDR](https://github.com/projecthorus/horusdemodlib/wiki/1.2--Raspberry-Pi-'Headless'-RX-Guide).
+Now you'll need to set up a receive station on either a [laptop and an RTL-SDR](https://github.com/projecthorus/horusdemodlib/wiki/1.1-Horus-GUI-Reception-Guide-(Windows-Linux-OSX)), [Raspberry Pi and RTL-SDR](https://github.com/projecthorus/horusdemodlib/wiki/1.2--Raspberry-Pi-'Headless'-RX-Guide), or [any browser-enabled device with an RTL-SDR](https://horus.sondehub.org).

 You should start decoding packets transmitted from the board with your configuration parameters.
 It may take up to 5 minutes to gain a GPS fix, depending on your location.